-- A. Septic tanks, other tanks, and header line setback distances.
-The minimum separation distances between septic tanks, pump chambers, aerobic pretreatment devices (including sand filters, biofilters, and aerobic treatment units), header lines, and similar devices as determined by the department, and various structures and topographic features are contained in Table 4.1 entitled Minimum Separation Distances for Pretreatment Units, Conveyance Lines, and Header Lines. - B. Manifolds.
-Manifolds shall not pass closer than 50 feet to any drinking water source unless pressure tested in place at pump shut-off head.
+A. Septic tanks, other tanks, and header line setback distances.
+The minimum separation distances between septic tanks, pump chambers, aerobic pretreatment devices (including sand filters, biofilters, and aerobic treatment units), header lines, and similar devices as determined by the department, and various structures and topographic features are contained in Table 4.1 entitled Minimum Separation Distances for Pretreatment Units, Conveyance Lines, and Header Lines.
+4.4.

+- B. Manifolds.
+Manifolds shall not pass closer than 50 feet to any drinking water source unless pressure tested in place at pump shut-off head and determined to be effective.
 Under no circumstances shall a manifold come within 10 feet of a drinking water source. - C. Absorption area.
 The absorption area is the soil medium beginning at the interface between the soil and the gravel, sand, or other point of effluent application, which is utilized for dispersal of the effluent.
 The absorption area includes the infiltrative surface in the absorption trench, or the point of effluent application, and the soil between and around the effluent distribution system.
-Setback distance to various structures and topographic features and an absorption area are contained in Table 4.2.
+Setback distance to various structures and topographic features and an absorption area shall be taken when locating sewage systems within a 60 degree arc upslope from wells.
+The minimum separation distance shall be increased 25 feet for every 5.0% slope unless the well has additional casing and grouting.
+See 12 VAC 5-630-380.B of the Private Well Regulations for determining downlsope separation distances for wells with additional casing and grouting.